Poko-Apps/Il2cppDumpDroidGUI/README.md

 This is [@Perfare's](https://github.com/Perfare/Il2CppDumper) Modified version of il2cppDumper (GUI)  for Android

 # WARNING
-* For Android 10 USERS
-  * Dumper have some problem with android 10 that need be fixed .
-  * So as of now it's not working on Android 10
 * Don't download v1.0 release anymore , cause it have some major bugs
 * If you're using v1.0 then uninstall it immediately and download newer version